numfocus/gsoc/2016/proposals/chris-medrela.md

 - Choosing early users among Admins, Trainers and Trainees.
 - Discussing and improving schema changes (it clearly demands improvements and more considered design).

-### Milestone 1: Managing Checkout Process
+### Milestone 1: Managing Final Demonstration Sessions

 * **Week 1: May 23 - May 29**

     - Doing UI mockups.
 Early users give feedback on the UI.
+    - Doing necessary schema changes.

 * **Week 2: May 30 - June 5**

-    - Doing necessary schema changes.
-    - Implementing Discussion Session detailed view.
-    - Implementing Discussion Session list view.

-* **Week 3: June 6 - June 12**

     - Implementing Checkout Session detailed view.
     - Implementing Checkout Session list view.
     - Implementing Trainees list view.
-    - Implementing views of progress of Checkout Process for trainees (one for SWC and one for DC).
+    - Implementing views of progress of Checkout Process for Trainees (one for SWC and one for DC).

-* **Week 4: June 13 - June 19**
+* **Week 3: June 6 - June 12**

     - Implementing Registration Form and the form to set password and username.
     - Implementing Recover Password Form.
     - Setting up Amy, so it can send emails, in the name of other people (i.e. in the name of Trainers).
 Using `django.core.mail`.
     - Manual testing.

-* **Week 5: June 20 - June 26 (midterm evaluation deadline)**

     - Importing existing data about early users to Amy.
 The data are in:
-        - Discussion Registration Etherpad
         - Checkout Registration Etherpad
         - Trainees Spreadsheet
         - Certification Repository

+* **Week 4: June 13 - June 19**

     - Exposing new functionality to early users.
-        - Discussion Sessions and Final Demonstration Sessions for early users will be different from those sessions available for "old" users, so we don't have to synchronize sessions between Etherpad and Amy.
+        - Final Demonstration Sessions for early users will be different from those sessions available for "old" users, so we don't have to synchronize sessions between Etherpad and Amy.

-* **Week 6: June 27 - July 3**
-* **& Week 7: July 4 - July 10**

     - Responding to feedback and improving Amy.
     - Writing unit tests.
         - Especially security tests to ensure that only the right people can see certain information.
         - Especially tests for the case when one trainee wants to become certified Instructor of both Carpentries.
     - Doing manual load tests to ensure that the system will keep working after introducing it to all users.

+* **Week 5: June 20 - June 26 (midterm evaluation deadline)**

+    - Importing existing data, so e.g. people who already attended Discussion Session are also included in the new system.
+    - Exposing new functionality to all users.
+    - Teaching all Trainers and Admins the new workflow.
+    - Editing appropriate web pages and github repos to document the new workflow.
+    - Responding to feedback from all users.

+### Milestone 2: Managing Rest of Checkout Process

+* **Week 6: June 27 - July 3**

+    - Doing UI mockups.
+Early users give feedback on the UI.
+    - Doing necessary schema changes.
+    - Implementing Discussion Session detailed view.
+    - Implementing Discussion Session list view.
+    - Extending the views of progress of Checkout Process for Trainees.
+    - Manual testing.
+    - Importing existing data about early users to Amy.
+The data are in:
+        - Discussion Registration Etherpad
+        - Trainees Spreadsheet

+* **Week 7: July 4 - July 10**

+    - Exposing new functionality to early users.
+        - Discussion Sessions for early users will be different from those sessions available for "old" users, so we don't have to synchronize sessions between Etherpad and Amy.
+    - Responding to feedback and improving Amy.
+    - Writing unit tests.
+    - Doing manual load tests to ensure that the system will keep working after introducing it to all users.
+    - Importing existing data, so e.g. people who already attended Instructor Training are also included in the new system.

 * **Week 8: July 11 - July 17**

-    - Importing existing data, so e.g. people who already attended Instructor Workshop are also included in the new system.
     - Exposing new functionality to all users.
-        - Currently there is one, common list of Final Demonstration Sessions for both Carpentries.
-At this moment, we need to temporarily split it into SWC and DC Sessions til the end of third Milestone.
     - Teaching all Trainers and Admins the new workflow.
     - Editing appropriate web pages and github repos to document the new workflow.
     - Responding to feedback from all users.

-### Milestone 2: Managing Recruiting Candidates
+### Milestone 3: Managing Recruiting Candidates

 * **Week 9: July 18 - July 24**

+    - Doing UI mockups.
+Early users give feedback on the UI.
     - Implementing Application Form.
     - Implementing filtering by Instructor Training in Trainees list view.
     - Implementing Application list view.
     - Implementing Application detailed view.
+    - Doing necessary schema changes.

 * **Week 10: July 25 - July 31**